-Complaints about the Chair of Governors, any individual governor or the whole Governing Board should be addressed to the Clerk to the Governing Board, via the School Office.
+Complaints about the Chair of Governors, any individual governor or the whole Governing Board should be addressed to Mrs Jordan (the Clerk to the Governing Board) via the School Office.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the School Office.
-You can also ask third party organisations like the Citizens Advice to help you.